 You can have an advantage I never had.
 One that would allow you to more easily secure a high-paying, freedom-creating, life-changing overseas contract.
-Our 6-Figure Soldier course is that advantage.
+My 6-Figure Soldier course is that advantage.

 For the past twelve years, I’ve been working in the Overseas Contracting industry.
 Now, I’m pulling back the curtain and sharing all my hard-won secrets so you can achieve financial independence even faster than I did.

-But… if you’re willing to put in the work for just one or two years, you’ll build up a very sizable “Nest Egg” that could truly change your life.
+If you’re willing to put in the work for just one or two years, you’ll build up some serious assets that could truly change your life.